Early Black Detroit

 ‘In 1870, the colored schools – there were three of them were abolished.
 One was located at Macomb and Riopelle streets, another on Rowena, then Kentucky street, and the third on Fort street, between Hastings and St. Antoine.
 I was one of the pupils in 1870 who marched in a body to the Everett school in September of that year and took our places with the white pupils.
 We had our troubles and our fights, too.
 At first we were placed in separate rooms, later in the same rooms, but off on the side by ourselves.
 Today no discrimination is shown.
 The white people of Detroit have opened to us the doors of hope.
 I am happy to say that so far as Detroit is concerned, the two races understand each other.

-Robert J. Willis was a lawyer and inventor and Elijah McCoy was third vice-president of The Business Men’s Council.
-In that same article, it was noted that of the 17,500 black Detroiters, about one quarter were voters.
+Robert J. Willis was a lawyer and inventor, while Elijah McCoy served as the third vice-president of The Business Men’s Council.
+In the same article, it was noted that among the 17,500 black Detroiters, approximately one-quarter were voters.

 “Naturally the settlement of these Negro new-comers in this city has created far-reaching community problems.
 The problem of housing, for instance, has been greatly intensified because of the rapid increase of other elements of the city’s population.
 For many years preceding 1915, Detroit had a small Negro population.
 It consisted mainly of families of a high grade both in intelligence and well-being.
 They lived in various parts of the city, self-respecting and respected for their intelligence and moral character.
 Some of them held responsible places in the business, professional and community life of the city.